Painter602/EDLogReader/README.md

 ### 5 Apr 2021
 Added licence information to this file, and to start of shared.py and EdLogReader.py

-Updated EdLogReader.py to set several buttons on the same device simultaneously in response to an in game event.
+Updated EdLogReader.py to set several buttons on the same device simultaneously in response to in game events.
 Changed Configuration file structure to accomodate the multiple-buttons (for the changes, see comments in configuration file).
 Added/changed command line parameters
 Changed the function and variable names to be more readable (code fixes).